Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 Follow the inspection instructions for the type of brake equipped on your bicycle:

 Disc brake: a cable or hydraulic hose connects a hand lever to the brake.
-The lever causes the brake to apply pressure to a disc attached to the wheel hub.
+The lever causes the brake to apply pressure to a disc attached to the hub.

 |Disc brakes and discs get very hot during use and could burn skin.
 Also, the disc edges can be sharp and could cut skin.
 Do not touch the disc or disc brake when it turns or when hot.|